humphreys-lab/humphreys-lab.github.io/_pages/people.md

 #### NIOZ Texel

+##### Completed PhD students

+  * L. Delaigue (2024).
+Filling the gaps: Anthropogenic CO<sub>2</sub> and the changing biological carbon pump through integrated observations and machine learning.

+##### Masters research projects

-Masters research projects for students from various Dutch universities (VU, UU, UT, WUR) (co-)supervised at the NIOZ since 2021:
+Masters guided research projects and theses for students from various Dutch universities (VU, UU, UT, WUR) (co-)supervised at the NIOZ since 2021:

+  * The effect of the Agulhas rings on the biogeochemistry in the South Atlantic Ocean.
   * The role of organic matter in total alkalinity of the Wadden Sea.
   * Anthropogenic carbon in the Atlantic Ocean at 40 °S from 1972 to 2014.
   * pH dynamics in the North Sea.